SupeRuier/awesome-active-learning/subfields/pb_classification.md

 ### Expected loss on unlabeled data

-Many works only score the instance by the expected performance on the labeled data and the selected date.
+Many works only score the instance by the expected performance on the labeled data and the selected data.
 Some other works also take into account the expected loss on the rest unlabeled data as a measurement of representativeness.

 - Expected loss on unlabeled data: